seasonedcc/croods/docs/docs/mainconcepts.md

 #### Fetch

-If you want to fetch a list or a single item from the data base:
+If you want to fetch a list or a single item from the database:

 ```
 <button onClick={fetch} />